absorensen/numbers_go_brrrr/m2_concurrency/s4_message_passing.md

 Another hazard is what happens if one side of the channel stops interacting with the channel?
 If you imagine one thread holding a transmitter to the channel.
 It sends data every once in a while to be processed.
 On the other end a thread might have nothing to do but receive messages from the channel and process them.
-If then the transmitting thread moves on and no longer transmits data to the channel, we need to be aware of that possibility and handle it.
+If the transmitting thread moves on and no longer transmits data to the channel, we need to be aware of that possibility and handle it.
 It could either be the channel itself communicating that one end of the channel had been dropped or it could be the transmission of an exit message.
 This only works if it is the transmitting thread